Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, (202) 463-8270 x104

 - Jindalee Operational Radar Network (JORN), an over-the-horizon radar system recently constructed in the Australian outback, has the capability to detect missile launches in Asia with its 3000 km range and could potentially be integrated into a multilateral BMD system in the near future as an early warning and tracking capability.

 Aegis BMD Ships—(under-development)

 - Australia is building an Aegis fleet that will field three Hobart-class destroyers equipped with Aegis Baseline 8 and SM-2 missiles, capable of countering cruise missiles but not BMD capable.

-- Australia’s Aegis ships will be networked with U.S., Japanese, and ROK Aegis ships, allowing them to share data.
+- Australia’s Aegis ships will be networked with U.S., Japanese, and South Korean Aegis ships, allowing them to share data.
 The Hobart-class destroyers will not be able to directly participate in BMD operations but could be upgraded.